RDRAM: Video game consoles

 Rambus's RDRAM saw use in two video game consoles, beginning in 1996 with the Nintendo 64.
 The Nintendo console used 4 MB RDRAM running with a 500 MHz clock on a 9-bit bus, providing 500 MB/s bandwidth.
 RDRAM allowed N64 to be equipped with a large amount of memory bandwidth while maintaining a lower cost due to design simplicity.
 RDRAM's narrow bus allowed circuit board designers to use simpler design techniques to minimize cost.
 The memory, however, was disliked for its high random-access latencies.
 In the N64, the RDRAM modules are cooled by a passive heatspreader assembly.
 Nintendo also included a provision for upgrading the system memory with the Expansion Pak accessory, allowing certain games to be enhanced with either enhanced graphics, higher resolution or increased framerate.
 A Jumper Pak dummy unit is included with the console due to the aforementioned design quirks of RDRAM.

 The Sony PlayStation 2 was equipped with 32 MB of RDRAM and implemented a dual-channel configuration resulting in 3200 MB/s available bandwidth.

 Texas Instruments DLP

 RDRAM was used in Texas Instruments' Digital Light Processing (DLP) systems.

 Video cards

 Cirrus Logic implemented RDRAM support in their Laguna graphics chip, with two members of the family: the 2D-only 5462 and the 5464, a 2D chip with 3D acceleration.
 Both have 2 MB of memory and PCI port.
-Cirrus Logic GD5465 has extended 4 MB Rambus memory, dual-channel memory support and uses faster AGP port.
+Cirrus Logic GD5465 has extended 4 MB Rambus memory, dual-channel memory support and uses the faster AGP port.
 RDRAM offered a potentially faster user experience than competing DRAM technologies with its high bandwidth.
 The chips were used on the Creative Graphics Blaster MA3xx series, among others.